My rating: 4 of 5 stars

 The book is written in a complex prose style with literary vocabulary used in the 19th century and historical allusions to the revolutionary wars and the famous admiral Nelson’s naval wars to give to the story more realistic setting.
 Melville, who was a seaman himself in his youth and later settled as a customs inspector in the New York City, wrote this novella in 1891, the time of his death.
 It was actually his postmortem work, published in 1924, 33 years after this death.
 And it was this work that kindled popular interest in Melville’s works.

-In view of the above, the reader will find this book both tragic and pathetic for the death of the young hero.
-Reading it will give a sense of reading a Greek mythological tale or a Norse tale because the protagonist of the story is evocative of pathos flowing from the complex human nature that is sublimated into heroic triumph over the face of harsh reality of the world.
+Reading this tale of an angelic sailor will give the reader a sense of reading a Norse mythological tale because the protagonist of the story is evocative of pathos flowing from the complex human nature that is sublimated into heroic triumph over the face of harsh reality of the world.